gammasoft71/xtd/docs/internal/xtd_forms_explanations.md

 }
 ```

 Controls are docked in reverse z-order and the Dock property interacts with the  auto_size property.
-For more information, see [Auto size](#auto-size).
+For more information, see [Automatic sizing](#automatic-sizing).

-### Anchor
+#### Anchor

 When an anchored control's form is resized, the control maintains the distance between the control and the anchor positions.
 For example, if you have a text_box control that is anchored to the left, right, and bottom edges of the form, as the form is resized, the text_box control resizes horizontally so that it maintains the same distance from the right and left sides of the form.